 - Insurance coverage listed on the at-fault party’s liability policy

 Generally speaking, if someone suffers a severe injury, the compensation should be higher than if they suffer a minor injury.
 When you spend months recovering, you tend to rack up expensive medical bills.
 Your financial award should cover all your economic and non-economic damages, so you don’t have to pay for anything out of pocket.
-Our Boston medical malpractice lawyers will review your case thoroughly to ensure the compensation you receive is fair.
+Our Rhode Island medical malpractice lawyers will review your case thoroughly to ensure the compensation you receive is fair.

-Statute of Limitations in Massachusetts
+Rhode Island Medical Malpractice Statute of Limitations

 In many cases, the insurance company will provide an adequate settlement so the injured victim can avoid fighting for compensation at trial.
 However, some instances require suing the at-fault party.
 If we can’t negotiate a full and fair settlement with the medical provider’s insurance company, or they provide a low settlement offer, we can file a lawsuit.

-Massachusetts follows a three-year statute of limitations.
+Rhode Island follows a three-year statute of limitations.
 It’s a strict deadline you must comply with if you want to hold the medical professional liable for their actions in the civil court system.
 If you don’t file your lawsuit within three years from the date of your injury, you will lose your right to pursue financial compensation.
 However, there’s an exception to this rule.

 The discovery rule allows injured parties to sue the negligent party past the three-year deadline.
 Under this rule, you can file a lawsuit within three years from the date you discovered your injury.
 For example, if a surgeon left gauze in your body that didn’t cause symptoms until five years later, you could sue them for damages despite the statute of limitations having passed.